 - Financial aid resources

-HWCOM uses a blinded interview process.
-None of the interviewers have access to the applicant's file prior to the interview and prior to submission of their report.
-Interviewers make their assessment based on the applicant's individual responses to questions and discussions during the interview process.
+HWCOM uses a semi-blinded interview process.
+In this type of interview, the interviewer has access to selected information on the AMCAS and HWCOM Secondary Applications.
 Each applicant has two separate one-on-one interviews during his/her visit.
 Each interviewer submits an Interview Evaluation Form.

 HWCOM Interview goals: